 • Social Media.

-Although I regularly come across as dry, rational, and analytic, at times when I'm comfortable around a person I can be extremely silly (I'm hyperactive but it's typically not expressed publicly).
+Although I regularly come across as dry, rational, analytic, and pedantic, at times when I'm comfortable around a person I can be extremely silly (I'm hyperactive but it's typically not expressed publicly).
 For those who are interested, my Myers-Briggs' personality type is that of an "INTJ".

 • As Described by Other People:

 I asked some of the people who know me to quickly come up with a brief description about me.
 Here's what they said:

 • "I would describe you as being very intelligent and having an awareness that creates friction with the general world."